nebari-dev/nebari/docs/source/admin_guide/backup.md

 ### Installations

-The user must install several `apt` packages, as the pod spun up is a basic pod.
+You must install several `apt` packages, as the pod spun up is a basic pod.
 The following commands installs them:

 ```shell
 apt update